 You’re kidding, right?
 There’s nothing terribly original about Zona.
 In fact, as I’ve explained, it’s about as derivative as it gets, but I’m frankly okay with that.
 I am not a really clever, serious storyteller.
 I am just writing a wee fantasy about an impossibly endowed warrior babe who falls in love with a dude from our world and has these stereotypical adventures.
 At heart it’s truly become a love story, but with every new character I’ve been adding, the world gains a bit of depth and complexity, practically automatically.
 At this point I’m struggling just to keep up with the story that they’re making all by themselves.

 I love the expressions!
 How you do that?

 I look in the mirror, and I act, then I use the adjustments that are built into the model I’m working on to make a specific facial expression that looks like what I see or feel.
 What this is is not really art in the traditional comic sense, though the result should do the same job to tell a story.
-It’s more like puppeteering in that the models exist in the Poser environment and I morph and manipulate them to give an illusion of life and character.
+It’s more like puppeteering in that the models exist in the Daz Studio environment and I morph and manipulate them to give an illusion of life and character.